2024 Calypso Monarch: 14 to compete for coveted crown - Kaieteur News

 Other finalists include popular social media personality Quincy ‘Ego’ Lacon who came in second to Corrica in the 2022 competition.

+Kaieteur News – In his Budget speech, the Minister of Finance regurgitated what has been said previously by PPP/C governments.... more

-(The writer is Antigua and Barbuda’s Ambassador to the United States and the Organization of American States.
-He is also... more
+By Sir Ronald Sanders (The writer is Antigua and Barbuda’s Ambassador to the US and the OAS.
+He is also the current President... more

 Freedom of speech is our core value at Kaieteur News.
 If the letter/e-mail you sent was not published, and you believe that its contents were not libellous, let us know, please contact us by phone or email.